-- You will understand the self-report measures of commonly used with anxiety disorders.
+- You will understand the self-report measures commonly used with anxiety disorders.

 - The treatment of panic: socialising people to the CBT model, psychological education, modifying fearful cognitions, tackling the perceived inability to breathe and the apparently paradoxical role of ‘deep breathing’.
 Changing fear inducing behaviour: The use of graded exposure, and the development thereof of the three exposure options.

-- Understand the nature of the cognitive distortions in panic disorder and therefore be able to creatively target the ‘panic disorder thinking’ with a variety of techniques and methods.
+- You will understand the nature of the cognitive distortions in panic disorder and therefore be able to creatively target the ‘panic disorder thinking’ with a variety of techniques and methods.

 About Daniel Mirea